playarising/arising/docs/gadgets/Refresher.md

 ## Refresher

-This contract is an instance of {BaseGadgetToken} to perform paid refreshes for the [Stats](/docs/core/Stats.md) contract.
+This contract is an instance of [BaseGadgetToken](/docs/base/BaseGadgetToken.md) to perform paid refreshes for the [Stats](/docs/core/Stats.md) contract.

 ### constructor